 Also, the Korean company will secure the supplier qualification to the global procurement market, such as the Global Fund, which is a significant HIV treatment provider in the world, including the World Health Organization, U.S. Agency for International Development (USAID) and the United Nations Development Program (UNDP).

 “The successful global launch of Remsima, the world's first antibody biosimilar, and its successors, Truxima and Herzuma, has enabled us to provide affordable, high-quality biosimilar treatment benefits to patients worldwide,” a company official said.
-“Based on the FDA approval of Temixys, we will do our best to supply high-quality remedies early on to patients who have AIDS.”
+“Based on the FDA approval of Temixys, we will do our best to supply high-quality remedies early on to patients who have HIV.”

 <© Korea Biomedical Review, All rights reserved.>